Disease/Disorder

 - Secondary prevention and disease management strategies

-Throughout the treatment course the patient and his or her family is counseled on prevention strategies such as time off from sport, or early sport specialization, inning and pitch count limits, and the pros and cons of throwing breaking pitches. - Palliative strategies
+Throughout the treatment course the patient and their family is counseled on prevention strategies such as time off from sport, early sport specialization, inning and pitch count limits, weighted ball velocity training programs, and the pros and cons of specific pitches. - Treatment strategies

-A return of pain is not expected and, if it does, should prompt a thorough review of the treatment to that point and a biomechanical evaluation of throwing.
-Further rest and rehabilitation may be necessary at that point. - Rehabilitation strategies intended to optimize function
+Little league elbow is a chronic overuse problem resulting in acute symptoms.
+After the rest period, a return of pain is not expected and, if it does, should prompt a thorough review of the treatment, other diagnoses, and a biomechanical evaluation of throwing.

 Pre-terminal or end of life care